-Introducing Parque Provincial Ischigualasto
+Welcome to Parque Provincial Ischigualasto

-The 630-sq-km park is a desert valley between two sedimentary mountain ranges, the Cerros Colorados in the east and Cerro Los Rastros in the west.
-Over millennia, at every meander in the canyon, the waters of the nearly dry Río Ischigualasto have carved distinctive shapes in the malleable red sandstone, monochrome clay and volcanic ash.
-Predictably, some of these forms have acquired popular names, including Cancha de Bochas (the ball court), El Submarino (the submarine) and El Gusano (the worm), among others.
-The desert flora of algarrobo trees, shrubs and cacti complement the eerie landforms.
+Also known fittingly as Valle de la Luna, this park takes its name from the Diaguita word for ‘land without life’.
+Visits here are a spectacular descent into a world of surreal rock formations, dinosaur remains and glowing red sunsets.
+The 630-sq-km park is in a desert valley between two sedimentary mountain ranges, the Cerros Colorados in the east and Cerro Los Rastros in the west.
+Over millennia, the waters of the nearly dry Río Ischigualasto have carved distinctive shapes in the malleable red sandstone, monochrome clay and volcanic ash.
+Predictably, some of these forms have acquired popular names, including Cancha de Bochas (the Ball Court), El Submarino (The Submarine) and El Gusano (The Worm), among others.
+Time and water have also exposed a wealth of fossils, some up to 180 million years old, from the Triassic period.The desert flora of algarrobo trees, shrubs and cacti complement the eerie land forms.